JIM PAULEY, NFPA PRESIDENT AND CEO

 As the Chancellor of the UT System, he led one of the nation’s largest and most respected systems of higher education.
 As the chief executive officer of the UT System, McRaven oversaw 14 institutions that educated 220,000 students, and employed 20,000 faculty and more than 80,000 health care professionals, researchers, and staff.

-McRaven is a recognized national authority on U.S. foreign policy and has advised Presidents George W. Bush, Barack Obama, and other U.S. leaders on defense issues.
+McRaven is a recognized national authority on US foreign policy and has advised Presidents George W. Bush, Barack Obama, and other US leaders on defense issues.
 He currently serves on the Council on Foreign Relations (CFR), the National Football Foundation, and the Board of Directors of ConocoPhilips.
 McRaven has been recognized for his leadership numerous times.
 In 2011, he was the first runner-up for TIME magazine’s “Person of the Year.”
 In 2012, Foreign Policy magazine named McRaven one of the nation’s “Top 10 Foreign Policy Experts.”
 In 2014, Politico magazine named McRaven one of the “Politico 50,” citing his leadership as instrumental in cutting though Washington bureaucracy.
 In 2015, he received the Intrepid Freedom Award for his distinguished service in defending the values of democracy.
 In 2016, McRaven was named the recipient of the Ambassador Richard M. Helms Award by the CIA Officers’ Memorial Foundation.
-This year, 2018, he will be receiving the Judge William H. Webster Distinguished Service Award for a lifetime of service to the nation.
+In 2018, he received the Judge William H. Webster Distinguished Service Award for a lifetime of service to the nation.

 He met his wife, Georgeann, while they were students at UT Austin, and they have three grown children.
 McRaven is now a leadership consultant and stays active with his writing, speaking, and board commitments.